PierreGode/PasswordGenerator/README.md

 # PasswordGenerator 2024 package builder
-This build generates artifact and exe file.
+This build generates an artifact and exe file.
 <p>
 A Python password generator for windows.